 - Immersion into an ancient landscape where life's daily rituals remain sacred

-- Namgay, our local guide and longtime friend, opens doors normally closed to foreign travelers
+- Our Bhutanese guides and longtime friends open doors normally closed to foreign travelers

 - Hike to secluded Buddhist temples and monasteries, including the famed Tiger's Nest